PaulineStich/PaulineStich/README.md

 ____

 🦜 I'm an animal lover
-🎶 I’m learning Framer motion, 3D animation, React Three Fiber and also a Ukulele.
+🎶 I’m learning 3D animation, Substance, Houdini and also a Ukulele.
 📫 How to reach me: Linkedin or [Twitter](https://twitter.com/PaulineStich).